The Best Noodles For Pho – Essential Guide

 3. Mung Bean Thread Vermicelli (aka Glass Noodles, Cellophane Noodles)

-They are made from the starch of Mung beans Vermicelli or glass noodles are another option to put in your bowl of Pho.
+They are made from the starch of Mung beans Vermicelli or glass noodles and are another option to put in your bowl of Pho.

 They’re quick and simple to cook. just boil them for 3 minutes and then add them to soup.